CommonScenes: Generating Commonsense 3D Indoor Scenes with Scene Graph Diffusion: Abstract

 \section{Abstract}

-Controllable scene synthesis aims to create interactive environments for various industrial use cases.
+Controllable scene synthesis aims to create interactive environments for numerous industrial use cases.
 Scene graphs provide a highly suitable interface to facilitate these applications by abstracting the scene context in a compact manner.
 Existing methods, reliant on retrieval from extensive databases or pre-trained shape embeddings, often overlook scene-object and object-object relationships, leading to inconsistent results due to their limited generation capacity.
 To address this issue, we present \emph{CommonScenes}, a fully generative model that converts scene graphs into corresponding controllable 3D scenes, which are semantically realistic and conform to commonsense.
-Our pipeline consists of two branches, one predicting the overall scene layout via a variational auto-encoder and the other generating compatible shapes via latent diffusion, capturing global scene-object and local inter-object relationships while preserving shape diversity.
+Our pipeline consists of two branches, one predicting the overall scene layout via a variational auto-encoder and the other generating compatible shapes via latent diffusion, capturing global scene-object and local inter-object relationships in the scene graph while preserving shape diversity.
 The generated scenes can be manipulated by editing the input scene graph and sampling the noise in the diffusion model.
-Due to lacking a scene graph dataset offering high-quality object-level meshes with relations, we also construct \emph{SG-FRONT}, enriching the off-the-shelf indoor dataset 3D-FRONT with additional scene graph labels.
-Extensive experiments are conducted on SG-FRONT where \emph{CommonScenes} shows clear advantages over other methods regarding generation consistency, quality, and diversity.
-Codes and the dataset will be released upon acceptance.
+Due to the lack of a scene graph dataset offering high-quality object-level meshes with relations, we also construct \emph{SG-FRONT}, enriching the off-the-shelf indoor dataset 3D-FRONT with additional scene graph labels.
+Extensive experiments are conducted on SG-FRONT, where \emph{CommonScenes} shows clear advantages over other methods regarding generation consistency, quality, and diversity.
+Codes and the dataset are available on the website.